Managing wild horse impacts in Kosciuszko National Park

 Collapsed stream bank in Kosciuszko National Park showing damage caused by wild horses.

-The NSW Government passed the Kosciuszko Wild Horse Heritage Act 2018, which recognises and protects wild horse heritage values in Kosciuszko National Park and enables active management of the wild horse population to reduce their impact on the park's fragile environment.
+The NSW Government passed the Kosciuszko Wild Horse Heritage Act 2018, which recognises and protects wild horse heritage values in Kosciuszko National Park and enables active management of the wild horse population to reduce their negative impact on the park's fragile environment.

-• Identifies the heritage value of wild horse populations in parts of the park.
+• identifies the heritage value of wild horse populations in parts of the park

 Kosciuszko National Park contains some of Australia's most beautiful and unique natural landscapes, plants and animals.
-This includes the main alpine and sub-alpine area in New South Wales: commonly known as the Snowy Mountains.
+This includes the main alpine and sub-alpine area in New South Wales, commonly known as the Snowy Mountains.

 The negative environmental impact of wild horses has been formally recognised by the listing of habitat degradation and loss by feral horses as a Key Threatening Process in Schedule 4 of the NSW Biodiversity Conservation Act 2016.
 The impact of wild horses in the park has been well-documented in a number of scientific, peer-reviewed papers.